Daurient13/Support-Vector-Regression/README.md

 ## Mini Exploratory Data Analysis
 I always work on data science projects with simple think so that I can benchmark.
 Using a simple model to benchmark.
-And most of the time it's more efficient and sometimes find a good one. but at the beginning I did mini Exploratory Data Analysis.
+And most of the time it's more efficient and sometimes find a good one. but at the beginning I did mini Exploratory Data Analysis. because **i focus more on the algorithm**

 In the dataset there is data that has no values ​​in several columns namely Engine_CC, Power_bhp, and Seats, but I leave it as is because I think it is an important feature. i will predict the price of the car.
 I only removed the Name column which is the name of the car.
 Actually I can use Name for feature engineering.
 But it takes more effort to extract, and usually I do that when I don't get good score.

 ## Dataset Splitting
-i split the data into X, and y.
+split the data into X, and y

 X = all columns except the target column.